yashkamalchaturvedi/Alarm-Clock/README.md

 #### What is the use of Date Object?
 - JavaScript Date Object lets us work with dates.
 - Date objects are created with the new Date() constructor.
-- By default, JavaScript will use the browser's time zone and display a date as a full text string:
+- By default, JavaScript will use the browser's time zone and display a date as a full text string.